Luiscri/MABSED/README.md

 ## Requirements

 Before the project can be executed there are certain requirements and instructions that must be pleased.
 1. Since the project will be deployed using Docker, host system will need to install it in case it doesn't already have it.
-This process can vary depeding on the Operative System.
+Moreover docker-compose is also needed, so although this process can vary depeding on the Operative System you can follow [this](https://docs.docker.com/compose/install/) link if you need more information.
 2. User must have access to a Twitter Developer Account in order to collect the Streaming data.
 Once the application has been registered and all the necessary keys have been obtained they must be uploaded to `Project/streamer/credentials.py` file.
 3. Finally, some services need to share data saved in a host local folder.
 This will be achieved by a Docker volume which will be mounted later in each Docker container, so before running the project you will need to specify at `Project/.env` file the ABSOLUTE path to the `Project/data/` folder, which will be different for every user.